Erik Thorbecke: Conferences

 A conference on "Poverty, Inequality, and Development: A Conference in Honor of Erik Thorbecke" was held at Cornell University in 2003.
 In 2013, a Symposium in his honor on "Growth, Poverty and Inequality: Confronting the Challenges of a Better Life for All of Africa" was organized by the Institute for African Development at Cornell University and the African Economic Research Consortium.

-Recent Activities
+Later activities

-Since the early nineties, Erik Thorbecke has been closely associated with the African Economic Research Consortium, a "public not-for-profit organization devoted to the advancement of economic policy research and training."
-He serves as the Chairman of the Thematic Research Group on "Poverty, Income Distribution and Food Security" and has been a coordinator of a number of collaborative research projects.
+From the early 1990s, Thorbecke was closely associated with the African Economic Research Consortium, a "public not-for-profit organization devoted to the advancement of economic policy research and training."
+He served as the Chairman of the Thematic Research Group on "Poverty, Income Distribution and Food Security" and was a coordinator of a number of collaborative research projects.

 In April 2015, Thorbecke was one of the four panelists in the symposium "Cornell and Global Poverty Reduction: Philanthropy, Policy, and Scholarship" as part of Cornell University's Sesquicentennial celebrations.